NixOS/nixos-weekly/content/2017/03-better-late-then-never.rst

 Another two weeks have passed and it is time for our summary.

 A new section **Questions** was added to the newsletter.
-Intention for this new section is that it is going to expose some of the questions that happen in the past.
-With this we hope that none of the questions will be left unanswered.
+The intention for this new section is that it is going to expose some of the questions that happen in the past.
+We hope that none of the questions will be left unanswered.

 Sometimes we forget just how awesome Nix / NixOS is and we take its capabilities for granted.
 It is important that we remind ourself from time to